PLSysSec/rlbox/docs/index.rst

 A *callback function* is a function that has a special type:

-* The first argument of the function must be a reference a `sandbox
+* The first argument of the function must be a reference a :ref:`sandbox
   <rlbox_sandbox>` object.
 * The remaining arguments must be :ref:`tainted <tainted>`.
 * The return value must be :ref:`tainted <tainted>` or ``void``.
 This ensures